 Challenges That I had to Overcome During my CA Journey

-Besides articles and clearing the exams, to qualify as a CA, a candidate is required to undergo several training programmes such as ITT, GMCS I and GMCS II.
+Besides articles and clearing the exams, to qualify as a CA, a candidate is required to undergo several training programs such as ITT, GMCS I, and GMCS II.

 I had to travel to bigger cities like Ahmedabad or Vadodara for the same.
 Though it was stressful, it gave me an opportunity to make new friends almost half my age.
 It was fun sharing the classrooms with them.